harleypig/ado-pipeline-doc/README.md

 - If a parameter is missing required fields such as 'name' or 'type'.
 - If the output markdown file exists but lacks the necessary start or end comments.

-These exceptions help in identifying specific issues and provide clear error messages to the user.

 ## Requirements

 - Python 3.x